out61h/minibook/README.md

 ```
 6. Connect cell phone to computer via USB cable.
 Set connection mode to access phone filesystem.
 Copy directory with pictures to a phone `Photos` folder.

+###Notes
-**Note**: Some phones support only JPEG images.
+- Some phones support only JPEG images.
 Some others don't support nested folders in `Photos` directory.
 So you might have to adjust appropriate  arameters in JSON config.
+- By default, Minibook uses DroidSans.ttf font for text rendering.
+You should download and place DroidSans.ttf to Minibook binary file location folder.

 ## TODO
 ```
+- [ ] Add detailed building instruction
 - [ ] More Doxygen-style comments
 - [ ] Support CR for line termination
 - [ ] Use STL for working with Unicode